khaneliman/khanelivim/README.md

   - dap: A debugger adapter protocol
   - illuminate: A plugin that highlights occurrences of the word under the cursor
-  - leap: A motion plugin to jump to any word in the visible text
+  - hop.nvim: A plugin to quickly jump to any location on the screen
   - lightbulb: A plugin that shows a lightbulb when code actions are available
   - lsp: Language server protocol integration
   - navic: A navigation plugin that uses lsp symbols to provide a breadcrumb